 Michigan; Sacramento, California; and West Hartford, Connecticut.
 New York City adopted the multi-winner form for their city council and school board elections in 1936, spurring another 11 cities to quickly adopt RCV.

 This spate of adoption brought the number of RCV cities to two dozen, which were spread across six states by the early 1940s.
 However, even as adoption of RCV grew, repeal efforts succeeded in Cleveland, Hamilton, Michigan, and California.
 In the late 1940s and throughout the 1950s, repeal efforts continued.
 Politicians displaced by RCV, lack of organization amongst groups benefited by RCV, and a political climate that turned against the parties elected through the proportional representation of RCV led to the repeal of RCV in 23 of the 24 cities where it was used in the U.S. By 1962 Cambridge was the only city left that retained the RCV system it adopted, a form of multi-winner RCV used to elect their nine-member city council and six-member school board.
 The table at the bottom of this page gives more detail on these mid-century uses of multi-winner RCV.

 (It is worth noting that these adoptions and subsequent repeals were all of the multi-winner, proportional system of RCV which guarantees minority representation, not the single-winner, instant runoff version.)

 Even after the American repeal efforts, international uses of RCV continued in places like Australia and Malta.
 New Zealand (1992), Scotland (2007), and Northern Ireland (1970s) also adopted RCV in either the multi-winner or both the multi- and single-winner form.

-Learn more about RCV jurisdictions in the “Where It’s Used” section of the resource center.
+Learn more about jurisdictions using RCV today in the “Where It’s Used” section of the Resource Center.

 Historical Uses of RCV In Cities, 1915-1962